smartfog/fogflow/doc/en/source/scorpioIntegration.rst

 **Step-3** Update on NGSI-LD Broker will send a notification on FogFlow Broker.

 **Step-4** FogFlow Broker forword the above notification on FogFunction1.
-FogFunction1 sends update request to the FogFlow Broker again  after applying all the defind analystics in FogFunction2.
+FogFunction1 sends update request to the FogFlow Broker again  after applying all the defind analystics in FogFunction1.

 **Step-5** FogFlow Broker sends the notification to the FogFunction2 .
-NGSI-LD data format and forwards it to the NGSI-LD  Broker.
+FogFunction2 convert the notification in NGSI-LD data format and forwards it to the NGSI-LD  Broker.

 Using NGSI-LD specification implementation
 ===============================================